HFAnalyticsLab/MHSDS-cleaning-pipeline/README.md

 ## Acknowledgments

-We would like to acknowledge our colleagues in the Leeds and Liverpool CCGs who helped produce this cleaning and processing pipeline.
+We would like to thank our colleagues in the Leeds and Liverpool CCGs who produced this cleaning and processing pipeline, and made it available to the public.